-This item, with changes as discussed and approved at the Rules and Regulations Committee meeting, was voted on and passed under the approval of the Consent Agenda.
+This item was voted on and passed under the approval of the Consent Agenda.
 This item can be found immediately following the meeting minutes.

-X. GOVERNMENTAL RELATIONS
+IX.
+GOVERNMENTAL RELATIONS

-Chairman Amato called on Regent Harle, who asked Vice Chancellor Sean Cunningham to make a brief report.
+Chairman Austin called on Regent Harle, who asked Vice Chancellor Sean Cunningham to make a brief report.
 Vice Chancellor Cunningham presented a legislative update concerning state and federal issues that have the potential to impact the Texas State University System.

-XI.
-CONTRACTS
+X. CONTRACTS